 Getting answers to these questions will help you learn about the test, and cope with any fears and worries that you may have.

 Can You Refuse Blood Tests During Pregnancy?

 You cannot decide whether you need a blood test or not.
-It is only your healthcare provider who can make the right decision.
+Schedule a separate appointment to discuss with your provider to help you make the right decision.

 Remember that these tests are done to ensure that you and your child are safe.
 The exact number of tests done or frequency of ultrasound varies from one woman to another, as it depends on their health condition.